wikimedia/restbase-mod-table-spec/README.md

 When `revisionRetentionPolicy.type` is `ttl`, all items are maintained no less than for `revisionRetentionPolicy.ttl` seconds, and expire after that period.

+## Custom TTL
+A custom TTL can be set for individual objects on `PUT` requests by providing a special `_ttl` integer attribute.
+Its value indicates the amount of time (in seconds) after which the record will be removed from storage.

+Please note, that setting custom `_ttl` for individual rows is a dangerous feature, so do not mix it with `revisionRetentionPolicy` and generally use only if you know what you are doing.

+To select a TTL of a row, provide `withTTL: true` key in the query.

 # Options

 The `option` attribute can be used to tune the storage behavior.
 Example: